In remote Indian village, teacher turns walls into chalkboards to bridge the school gap

 PASCHIM BARDHAMAN, (INDIA), Sept.
 16 (Reuters) – In a small tribal village on the eastern tip of India, an enterprising teacher turned walls into chalkboards and roads into classrooms, trying to bridge the gap. learning gap caused by prolonged school closings around the country.

-Deep Narayan Nayak, 34, a teacher in the tribal village of Joba Attpara, Paschim Bardhaman district, east West Bengal, painted blackboards on the walls of houses and taught children on the streets in over the past year.
+Deep Narayan Nayak, 34, a teacher in the tribal village of Joba Attpara, Paschim Bardhaman district, east West Bengal, painted blackboards on the walls of houses and taught children on the streets l ‘last year.
 The local school closed after strict COVID-19 restrictions were imposed across the country in March 2020.

 One recent morning, children wrote on one of these walls with chalk and looked through a microscope while Nayak watched them.